 Charm City Food Tours combine history, food and culture in their city food tours.
 Discover the historic neighborhoods of Baltimore, Charm City, through their Baltimore food tours.
 Their food tours cover Fells Point, Federal Hill, Little Italy and Mt Vernon.
 Additionally, their tour guide can take you to Lexington Market and Cross Street Market.
 Charm City Food Tours also offer a mix of culinary events.

 If the organized tours don’t work for you in terms of days and timings why not do your own Self-guided Baltimore Food Tour?
 Food stops are a great way to explore some of the many fantastic neighbourhoods in Baltimore.

-I’ve laid out my walking food tours according to neighbourhoods.
-This was you can take each neighbourhood as a bit of a block and then build your own itinerary.
-Where relevant I have also included other key things to see in that area.
+I’ve laid out my walking food Baltimore tours according to neighbourhoods.
+This way you can take each Baltimore neighbourhood as a bit of a block and then build your own itinerary.
+Where relevant I have also included other key things to do in Baltimore in that area.

 If you’re especially interested in coffee check out my post on the Top 11 Coffee Shops in Baltimore

 Assuming you’re staying at my favourite Baltimore boutique hotel Hotel Indigo you can start with a quick stroll on morning one to Ceremony Coffee.
 Ceremony Coffee takes its coffee very seriously!
 This is a beautiful light, airy café.
 I suggest starting with one of their drip coffees so that you don’t build too much caffeine too fast.